Záboří nad Labem: Administrative division

+Etymology

+The name Záboří is derived from the Czech word bor ('pine forest') and the expression za borem ('behind the pine forest'), which referred to the location of the village.
+The suffix nad Labem ('upon the Elbe') serves to distinguish it from other places with the same name.

 Geography

 Záboří nad Labem is located about 9 km northeast of Kutná Hora and 29 km west of Pardubice.
 It lies mostly in a flat landscape in the Central Elbe Table, only a small part of the municipal territory in the northwest extends into the Iron Mountains.
 The highest point is at 242 m above sea level.
 The municipality is situated at the confluence of the Elbe and Doubrava rivers.

 History

 The first written mention of Záboří nad Labem is from 1338, when the village was owned by the Sedlec Abbey.
 During the Hussite Wars, the abbey was burned down, and Záboří nad Labem was annexed to the Kolín estate in 1436.
 That lasted until 1636, when the village was acquired by marriage by Bedřich Kašpar Švihovský and annexed to the Nové Dvory estate.